Paradise Square, Grand Prize Winner,

-"Many mystery fans know that the father of the genre was none other than Edgar Allen Poe.
+"Many mystery fans know that the father of the genre was none other than Edgar Allan Poe.
 In Paradise Square, a remarkable novel by E.M.
 Schorb set in the 19th century, Poe himself assists in the investigation of a young woman's murder.
 This thrilling and satisfying work, which shared the Grand Prize at the Frankfurt Ebook Awards, delves into the mystery of the killer's identity and also explores the spotty record surrounding the end of Poe's career when he disappeared and was later found dying, apparently as a result of a drinking binge.

 "Schorb brings Poe to vivid life as he joins Officer Goode—a 'leatherhead' as municipal patrolmen were nicknamed for the thick helmets they wore—in investigating the grisly slaying of a street vendor.
 Initially recruited to clear the name of a West Point friend, Poe is drawn by his fascination with mystery and deduction into aiding the inexperienced officer.
 Goode himself, who owes his appointment to political connections, suspects his assignment to the case is based largely on his inexperience, and that he was never intended to learn the killer's identity.

 "Throughout the novel, Schorb inventively finds ways to mention true aspects of Poe's life.
 The reader learns that he attended West Point but left after too much gambling and drinking, that his parents were actors, and that his name, if not face, garnered instant recognition among the literate then, just as it does today.
 More impressively, Poe's character transcends factual details and achieves life as a brilliant, haunted Southern gentleman.